yzerlaut/old_physion/behavioral_monitoring/README.md

 - Using a rotary encoder

-Algorithm to compute the position was base on the case by case transitions depicted in the drawing below (left panel):

 <p align="center">
   <img src="../doc/rotary-encoder.png"/>
 </p>

+The algorithm to compute the position was base on the case by case transitions depicted in the drawing above (left panel), [./locomotion.py](./locomotion.py)

 ## Configure cameras